-Please inform us in writing if you encounter any problems with the eToro platform, or have any suggestions for modifications and improvements.
-We may make modifications to the eToro platform based upon your suggestions, but are not required to do so.
-Any modifications and improvements made to the eToro platform based on your feedback shall be our and our licensors' sole property.
+Please inform us in writing if you encounter any problems with the etoro platform, or have any suggestions for modifications and improvements.
+We may make modifications to the etoro platform based upon your suggestions, but are not required to do so.
+Any modifications and improvements made to the etoro platform based on your feedback shall be our and our licensors' sole property.